talkpython/mastering-pycharm-course/your-turn/04-source-control/readme.md

 Time to **write some code**:

-* Open this directory in PyCharm (it's empty but will constitute a new project)
+* Open this directory in PyCharm (it's empty but will constitute a new project).
+A virtual environment is not needed this time.
 * If PyCharm creates a default `main.py`, just delete it
-* Confirm that PyCharm has detected the **git** / vcs root (see the default branch name in the lower right status bar fork icon)
+* Confirm that PyCharm has detected the **git** / vcs root (see the default branch name in upper-left branch dropdown menu)
 * Create a file named `game.py`.
 * Tell PyCharm it may add `game.py` and all subsequent files to **git** if asked (i.e. "don't ask again").
 * Write a quick game that will generate the output below.
 You'll need a `while` loop, `random.randint()`, and some `if` and `print` statements.
 * While writing this game, save often (cmd/ctrl-s).
 This is important for [step 2](#local-history).

  **Sample game output**

 ```
     Welcome to the HI - LO game
     Guess a number between 1 & 100: 50